Skip to main content

 Education

-Ph.D. in Political Science (Expected May 2025) - University of Kentucky
+Ph.D. in Political Science (May 2025) - University of Kentucky

-• Dissertation: Group Identity and Violence Against Women in South Asia
+• Dissertation: Selective Solidarity and Attitudes towards Violence Against Women

 M.A. in Economics (May 2018) - Eastern Illinois University